qgis/QGIS-Documentation/source/docs/user_manual/processing/scripts.rst

 :meth:`pushInfo(text) <qgis.core.QgsProcessingFeedback.pushInfo>` and
 :meth:`reportError(text) <qgis.core.QgsProcessingFeedback.reportError>`.

-If your script has a problem, the correct way of propagating it is to raise a :class:`QgsProcessingException <qgis.core.QgsProcessingException>`.
+If your script has a problem, the correct way of handling it is to raise a :class:`QgsProcessingException <qgis.core.QgsProcessingException>`.
 You can pass a message as an argument to the constructor of the exception.
 Processing will take care of handling it and communicating with the user,